“There are no grades of vanity, there are only grades of ability in concealing it.”

 Hmm, I was devoted to an effect.

 It wasn’t until I reached my early twenties I realized the vainglory of it all.
-That’s when I met truly beautiful women with names like Winnie and Bertie at my new church and weekly Bible study.
-There were also women like Mary who had transformed her retired husband’s doctor’s clinic into a tea room and gathering place for women’s Bible studies.
+That’s when I met truly beautiful women with names like Winnie and Bertie at my new church and Bible study.
+There were also women like Mary who had transformed her retired husband’s doctor’s clinic into a tea room, mini-mall with speciality items and a gathering place for women’s Bible studies.

-Mary was choosing not to retire but offer a venue to transform other women’s lives.
-All of them were in their sixties and up.
-All of them were aglow, in love with Jesus, and their faces were illuminated by the richest beauty I’d ever seen.
+Mary was choosing not to retire but offer a venue for gathering.
+Many of these women were twice and three times my age.
+All of them were aglow, in love with Jesus who loves us unconditionally.
+Their faces were illuminated by a depth of beauty too vast to contain.
 Obviously no bronzing products were needed.

 What does that say about the influence of vanity?